pdb-94/miguel/README.md

 ##### Photovoltaic
 The class Photovoltaic is based on the library [pvlib](https://pvlib-python.readthedocs.io/en/stable/#) [1].
+PV systems can be added in three different ways:
+1) Adding basic system parameters: Simplest way to create PV system with on ly basic parameters such as nominal power, surface tilt and azimuth, module and inverter power range.
+The class Photovoltaic will randomly choose a PV module, number if modules and an inverter that match the parameters
+2) Selecting your modules and inverter: All sytem parameters such as module, number of modules, inverter, strings per inverter, modules per string, surface tilt and azimuth, ... need to be returned to the function.
+3) Provide measured PV data: Input of measured PV as a csv-file

+pvlib will run the PV simulation based on the selected system parameters.
+The weather data for the project location is retrieved by the Environment.
+The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Comission.

 ##### WindTurbine
 The class WindTurbine is based on the library [windpowerlib](https://windpowerlib.readthedocs.io/en/stable/index.html) [2].
+To add wind turbines to the Environment the [turbine type](https://github.com/wind-python/windpowerlib/blob/master/windpowerlib/oedb/turbine_data.csv) and the turbine height [m] need to be returned.

+The weather data for the project location is retrieved by the Environment.
+The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Comission.
+Inside the class WindTurbine the weather data is processed so it can be used for the simulation.